The History of Taco Bell

 Studying the Mitla’s hard-shelled tacos, Bell aimed to reverse-engineer the popular dish, eventually convincing the owners to reveal their technique.

-By 1962, Bell felt ready to strike out on his own, debuting the very first Taco Bell in Downey, California.
+By 1962, Bell was ready to launch his own hard-shell tacos—launching the first Taco Bell in Downey, California in a 400-square foot mission-style walk-up restaurant.

 THE FIRST TACO BELL WAS THE SIZE OF A TWO-CAR GARAGE